ARGF0RCE/blog/_posts/2022-06-05-My-First-Blog-Post.md

 Hence, this course is going to be beneficial in not only gaining knowledge of Machine Learning, but also the methods of self-learning.

-# O’Reilly Hands-On ML Book Curriculum that we'll be convering
+# O’Reilly Hands-On ML Book Curriculum that we'll be covering

 # Status